tasks/tasks/README.md

 4. Clone the [astridApi](http://github.com/todoroo/astridApi) github project.
 This is an [Android Library Project](http://developer.android.com/guide/developing/eclipse-adt.html#libraryProject) and so you will need ADT version 0.9.7+.
 Put the astridApi folder in the same root level folder as the astrid folder.

 5. Open up **eclipse** and import the *astrid*, *astridApi*, and *astrid-tests* projects.
 There should be no compilation errors.
 If there are, check the Android page of Eclipse Project Properties to verify the astridApi project was found.
+You might have to **clean** the projects from within **eclipse**

+*from Eclipse: project-menu -> clean -> select projects -> check "start a build immediately" if "automatic build" is not enabled*

 6. Launch the *astrid* project as an **Android Application**, or the *astrid-tests* project as an **Android JUnit Test Suite**.